hilmihisham/COMP484/README.md

-# COMP484
+# COMP484 - Web Engineering I
-backup repo for COMP484 Fall 2018 projects
+Repository for all the homeworks and projects done in my CSUN COMP484 class.
+These were done in HTML, CSS, and JavaScript.
+Full webpage (hosted on Glitch) for every projects are linked below.

 ## Homework 1
 ### Basic HTML